Azure/typespec-azure/docs/howtos/migrate-swagger/get-started.md

 tsp-client convert --swagger-readme [path to readme.md]
 ```

-To specify an alternate output directory pass the `--output-dir` flag to the command.
+> NOTE: To specify an alternate output directory pass the `--output-dir` flag to the command.

 - Review generated TypeSpec